nkonev/blog/readme.md

 iptables -I INPUT -i docker_gwbridge -p tcp -m multiport --dports 80,443 -j ACCEPT
 ```

-If all ok, you can do it persistent by
+If all ok, you should do it persistent by
 ```bash
 chmod +x /etc/rc.local
 vim /etc/rc.local